 For the formula to work, you want to employ a freemium model to get customers hooked and a premium model to get them to pay.
 Look at Spotify, Zoom, Slack, Dropbox, Wix, SurveyMonkey, et cetera, et cetera.“

 Altogether, the border between B2B and B2C is not visible anymore for SMB and Mid-Market companies.
 SEO is really important in that equation.
 It was the main driver of sign-ups when I was at Atlassian and it sure is for HubSpot, which coined the term Inbound Marketing.
 For B2B companies with an enterprise focus, SEO plays a supporting role and is not the driver of business.

-A few B2B companies use scalable inventory to drive SEO traffic, for example, Trello or G2.
+A few B2B companies use scalable inventory to drive SEO traffic and land featured snippets, for example, Trello or G2.
 Trello uses public-facing boards that contain content like recipes or company roadmaps.
 We at G2 have category and product pages as well: software categories and brands.
 Our site is very comparable to Yelp, only that we also create a lot of content ourselves on top of that.
 That kind of “inventory” allows us and companies like Yelp to scale SEO.

 (www.g2.com’s keywords in SEMrush.)

 The right SEO strategies for different business models